 Obviously, an attorney will ultimately have to give a client a reasonable assessment of what the possibilities might be for a case.
 This involves going through best-case, worst-case and middle-level scenarios after all the facts have been obtained and the variables assessed.

-The reality, however, is that the attorneys who want to naysay (during an initial meeting) almost always singularly focus on the worst-case scenarios.
+The reality, however, is that the attorneys who want to naysay (during an initial meeting) almost always focus only on the worst-case scenarios.
 They don’t spend much time talking about the best-case and middle-level scenarios.
 They don’t outline potential strategies and the pros and cons.
 They don’t give IRAC based answers (Issue, Rule, Analysis and Conclusion).
 Instead, they just try to talk the potential client out of wanting what they want — when they’ve just met the potential client and there is no rapport.